-Figure 7 shows the result of this experiment.
-The corresponding real-life experiment by [Liddle et al. 2011] was performed with 180 individuals, for which a total evacuation time of 80 s was reported.
-There is no corresponding ground truth data for bigger group sizes.
-However, according to empirical data obtained by [Xu and Duh 2010], the evacuation times should increase when the group size increases.
+data obtained by Xu and Duh [33], the evacuation times should increase when the group size increases.
 Indeed, both SGN and the method by Köster et al. show this trend.
 With the methods by Moussaïd et al., a decrease in evacuation times can be observed for groups of 4, which contradicts the empirical observations.

 In addition to the group size, we tested the effect that the radius of an agent's disc has on evacuation time when using SGN.
 To this end, we repeated the scenario four times with all radii increased, ranging from 0.21 m up to 0.24 m with a step size of 0.01 m.
 Furthermore, we ran a variant of this scenario with mixed radii that were randomly chosen in the range of 0.20 m to 0.24 m for each agent.
-Figure 8 shows the result of these experiments.
+Figure 5(b) shows the result of these experiments.
 We conclude that an increase in the radius increases the evacuation times for all group sizes.
 This is an expected result because higher radii yield less free space in the environment, which increases the overall crowd density.
 For groups of 2 and radii of 0.23 and 0.24, we observed high evacuation times due to an increased crowd congestion in these runs.
 Increased crowd congestion could also be observed for single runs with other group sizes and even when using only individual agents.
 This effect occurs due to the highly competitive nature of the collision avoidance method, which does not guarantee coordination of crowds in high-density scenarios but rather makes agents try to exploit gaps in the crowd whenever possible.